-Four senior residents in consecutive years from 2006 to 2009 were recipients of the prestigious SEA/HVO fellowship to travel to Tanzania and participate in training of local anesthesia providers.
+Five senior residents in consecutive years from 2006 to 2009, 2012 and 2015 were recipients of the prestigious SEA/HVO fellowship to travel to countries such as Tanzania and Vietnam and participate in training of local anesthesia providers.

-Other countries our residents have visited include South Africa, Honduras, Nepal, and Columbia
+Other countries our residents have visited include South Africa, Nepal, Uganda, and Columbia

 In recent years the increased interest in anesthesiology training from medical students and the national shortage of well-trained physician anesthesiologists has prompted our program to expand our rotations both within our own institutions and elsewhere.
-We have a particular interest in developing connections with private practice groups in other parts of Washington State to introduce residents to more rural and community based practice.
-In an exciting development the program has recently included a rotation to Deaconess Hospital in Eastern Washington for senior residents wishing to experience private practice and learn about practice management in a busy tertiary referral hospital.
-Our goal is always to offer a wide variety of training opportunities for our residents to adequately prepare them for where ever their future practice and passions lie.
+Our goal is always to offer a wide variety of training opportunities for our residents to prepare them for where ever their future practice and passions lie.